Dial Up Your Antioxidant Therapy to Protect Skin from Summer Sun Damage

 This gentle alpha-hydroxy acid aids in pigment reduction in several ways.
 It inhibits the melanin-producing enzyme tyrosinase to block pigment from forming.
 It encourages pigment to shed faster from the surface of skin through exfoliation.
 And because of its larger molecular structure, it’s absorbed more slowly into the skin, avoiding the irritation that can trigger a melanin response.
 Mandelic acid is especially good for sensitive skin or dark skin tones.

 Vivant formulator pioneered the use of mandelic acid in skin care.
 We have a complete line of clinically-tested mandelic acid products, including cleansers, toners, and corrective serums.
-Shop Vivant’s mandelic acid products.
+Shop Vivant’s Clinical Mandelic Acid products.